Demographics of Generation Alpha: Germany

+Ireland

 In 2018–19, Ireland had the highest birth rate and the lowest death rate in the European Union, according to Eurostat.
 Although Ireland had a thriving economy in the mid- to late-2010s, only 61,016 babies were born here in 2018 down from 75,554 in 2009.
 Ireland's birth rate fell from 16.8 in 2008 to 12.6 in 2018, a drop of about a quarter.
 The average age of first-time mothers in Ireland was 32.9 in 2018, up by over two years compared to the mid-2000s.
 Between 2006 and 2016, the number of babies born to women in their 40s doubled while that to teenagers fell by 52.8%.
 Economist Edgar Morgenroth of Dublin City University told the Irish Times that one of the reasons behind Ireland's falling fertility rate was that Ireland had a baby burst in the 1980s after a baby boom in the 1970s, and the people born in the 1980s were starting families in the 2010s.
 He further explained that high housing and childcare costs could be behind Irish couples' reluctance.
 The marriage rate was 4.3 per 1,000 in 2018, the lowest since 1997 even though same-sex marriages were included.
 In addition, people were getting married later.
 In 2018, the average age at first marriage for a man was 36.4, up from 33.6 in 2008; for a woman, those figures were 34.4 and 31.7, respectively.
 Usually, rising birth and marriage rates correspond to a healthy economy, but the present statistics seem to have buckled that trend.
 As of 2016, Ireland was, demographically, a young country by European standards.
 However, the country is aging quite quickly.
 According to the Central Statistics Office, although Ireland had more people below the age of 14 than above the age of 65 in 2016, the situation could flip by 2031 in all projected scenarios, which will pose a problem for public policy.
 For instance, Ireland's healthcare system, already operating on a tight budget, will be under even more pressure.